cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-  Subnormal numbers (nonzero numbers with the lowest possible exponent of a given IEEE 754 number format) may be flushed to zero outputs or be treated as zero inputs in some floating point implementations.
+  Subnormal numbers (nonzero numbers with the lowest possible exponent of a given IEEE 754 number format) may be flushed to zero outputs or be treated as zero inputs in some floating-point implementations.
 A protocol's deterministic encoding may want to exclude them from interchange, interchanging zero instead.